pkausw/datacard_utils/README.md

 The current modifications are:
 - remove JEC from minor backgrounds
 - drop signal processes with < 0.1% signal contribution
+- drop background processes with < 0.1% signal contribution
 - coarser binning in DL and SL (scheme left)
 - change uncertainties with small shape effect to lnN uncertainties
+- drop lnN uncertainties with an effect of < 0.1 %

 Additionally, the script will
 - introduce the Higgs mass scaling